 - November 5 – December 31: 9:00 am – 7:00 pm

 Unlike some of the other Disney Parks, Animal Kingdom is usually pretty cut and dry.
 For the “busier” time periods, Animal Kingdom has normal hours with early openings in the morning and most of the evenings the park closes at 7:00 pm.

-August has plenty of 8:00 am openings, though we still don’t have any evenings when the park is open until 8:00 pm.
-Hours in September and October have later openings and earlier closing times for the most part, but that can be adjusted as we get closer.
+October has plenty of 8:00 am openings, though we still don’t have any evenings when the park is open until 8:00 pm.
+Hours in November and December have later openings and earlier closing times for the most part, but that will likely be adjusted as we get closer.

 To look further into the year, I suggest you check out Disney’s Official 5-Day Calendar found here.
 Disney releases the official park hours between 60-75 days prior in advance and it’s always good to check on Disney’s official site just to make sure.
 They will sometimes adjust times as the dates get closer.